Auburn University - TITLE IX

 The Green Dot program has been shown to reduce sexual violence on college campuses by 50 percent.
 A more detailed overview can be found here.
 For more information or to learn how to become involved in Green Dot at Auburn University, contact the Office of Health Promotion and Wellness Services at 334-844-1528 or firstname.lastname@example.org.

-At Auburn University, all incoming students are required to complete Haven– Understanding Sexual Assault, an online learning platform that addresses the issues of sexual assault, domestic/dating violence and stalking.
-Built in collaboration with leading researchers and practitioners, Haven is an interactive module designed to educate students about the elements of healthy relationships, the importance of sexual consent and the role of bystanders in creating safe, healthy communities.
+At Auburn University, all incoming students are expected to complete AlphaPoint, an online learning platform that addresses issues alcohol and drug use, mental health, sexual assault, domestic/dating violence and stalking.
+Built in collaboration with leading researchers and practitioners, Alphapoint is an interactive module designed to educate students about the elements of healthy relationships, the importance of sexual consent and the role of bystanders in creating safe, healthy communities.

 With data from the National Institute of Justice showing that 1 in 5 college women (and 1 in 16 men) will experience some form of non-consensual sexual activity by graduation, the widespread impact of sexual violence on students presents an urgent and pressing challenge for all college campuses.